Abol-Qasem Qa'em-Maqam

-Mirza Abol-Qasem Qa'em-Maqam Farahani (also spelled Qa'im Maqam; میرزا ابوالقاسم قائممقام فراهانی; 1779 – 1835), also known as Qa'em-Maqam II, was an Iranian official and prose writer, who played a central role in Iranian politics in first half of the 19th-century, as well as in Persian literature.
+Mirza Abol-Qasem Qa'em-Maqam Farahani (also spelled Qa'im Maqam; میرزا ابوالقاسم قائممقام فراهانی; 1779 – 1835), also known as Qa'em-Maqam II, was an Iranian official and prose writer, who played a central role in Iranian politics in the first half of the 19th century, as well as in Persian literature.

 Belonging to a family of bureaucrats from Farahan, Abol-Qasem was the son of Mirza Bozorg Qa'em-Maqam (died 1821), a leading statesmen under the Qajars, who served as the minister of the crown prince Abbas Mirza.
 After the death of his father, Abol-Qasem inherited his titles and offices.
 He accompanied Abbas Mirza in his wars and was the architect behind his attempted reforms.
 Abol-Qasem also engaged in the diplomatic affairs of Iran, being part of the negotiations that led to the Treaty of Erzurum with the Ottomans, and the Treaty of Turkmenchay with the Russians.

 He served as the grand vizier of the Qajar king (shah) Mohammad Shah Qajar (r.
 1834–1848) from 1834 to 1835.

 Background

 Abol-Qasem was born in 1779 in the city of Tehran to a family of bureaucrats.
 He was the son of Mirza Isa Farahani (better known as Mirza Bozorg Qa'em-Maqam), a former official of the Zand rulers and one of the leading statesmen under the Qajars.
 The family was native to Farahan in central Iran, a region notable for its high literacy and proficiency in statesmanship.
-From an early age Abol-Qasem showed his skill in poetry, writing qasidas under the pen name of Thana'i.
+From an early age, Abol-Qasem showed his skill in poetry, writing qasidas under the pen name of Thana'i.

-"Qa'em-Maqam" was a honorific title first received by Mirza Bozorg when he was appointed deputy of the grand vizier Mirza Shafi Mazandarani (died 1819) in 1809/10, which Abol-Qasem inherited after his father's death.
+"Qa'em-Maqam" (lit. adjutant or deputy) was a honorific title first received by Mirza Bozorg when he was appointed deputy of the grand vizier Mirza Shafi Mazandarani (died 1819) in 1809/10, which Abol-Qasem inherited after his father's death.